ec-jrc/lisflood-model/index.md

 ![](./media/image2.png)
 ------------------------------------
-It is with deep sadness that we inform you that on Monday 26th September, our beloved colleague, and the creator of Lisflood, Ad de Roo passed away.
+This model documentation is dedicated to the memory of our beloved colleague, and the creator of Lisflood, Ad de Roo, who passed away on 26th September 2022.
 <br>
 Ad was an internationally renowned hydrologist, who never ceased to share his knowledge and enthusiasm, to the benefit of many JRC and Commission colleagues, and indeed to the European Union.